esamattis/node-promisepipe/README.md

   - `source`: The stream that caused the error
   - `originalError`: Original error from the stream
   - `message`: The error message from original error

+Note: the last stream in the chain needs to be a writable stream, not a duplex/transform stream.
+If you use a 3rd party library which returns deplux streams instead of writable streams, you'll need to add something like [`.pipe(devnull())`](https://www.npmjs.com/package/dev-null) to the end, otherwise the promise will never resolve ([#16](https://github.com/epeli/node-promisepipe/issues/16)).

 ## Example